CentaurusInfra/mizar/docs/design/deployment_design.md

 	Either it's Arktos environment, or k8s environment, it should have already be ready.
 Kubectl is in the path and can function well.
 Script needs to verify environment readness.

 	For dev environment, script may or may not launch cluster.
 I prefer not launch cluster because cluster is not target of Mizar deployment.
 Mizar just lives in a ready cluster.
+Kind environment is excepted.
+We shall setup Kind and Mizar together.

 	For phase 2 Mizar, there should be two clusters ready.
 One is for k8s and one is for Mizar.
 We need two clusters ready.